Non-Markovian maximal couplings and a vertical reflection principle on a class of sub-Riemannian manifolds

 This establishes the following. \begin{THM} In the same situation as Theorem \ref{THM:HMax}, the coupling time, and thus the total variation distance between $\Law\lp B_t\rp$ and $\Law( \tilde{B}_t )$ , which we know is equal to $\Prob\lp \sigma_a> t\rp$, is given exactly by \eqref{Eqn:HExact} and satisfies the asymptotics

 \end{THM} Not only do we have the sharp decay rate of $\Prob\lp \sigma_a> t\rp$ in time, but also linear dependence on the vertical displacement, which allows us to prove a vertical gradient estimate.
-As noted, this is stronger than a horizontal gradient bound or upper gradient bound (in the sense of metric measure spaces), for points on the same vertical fiber, because $\dist_{\sR}((0,0,0),(0,0,z)) = 2\sqrt{\pi}\sqrt{z}$ on $\bH$.

 \begin{THM} Let $P_t=e^{\frac{t}{2}\Lap_{\sH}}$ be the heat semigroup on $\bH$ and consider $f\in L^{\infty}(\bH)$.
 Then at any point $(x,y,z)\in\bH$ and for ant time $t>0$, we have

 \end{THM}

 \begin{proof} By left translation, it's enough to consider the vertical gradient at the origin.
 That the vertical gradient exists for any positive time is a consequence of the hypoellipticity of the operator and smoothness of the heat kernel.
 Then we have